ryanongwx/tp/docs/UserGuide.md

 Examples:
 - `addrecord 3 d/18-09-2023 1800 c/Fever`
 adds a record to the patient who has the `PATIENTID` of `3`.
-Within the record, the patient visited the clinic on September 18th, 2023 at 6PM due to fever.
+The record says that the patient visited the clinic on September 18th, 2023 at 6PM due to fever.

 ### Listing all persons : `list`